canonical/snapd/interfaces/builtin/README.md

 more complex object/list which then is “evaluated” by snapd on a device to determine the actual value, be it true or false.

+### Base declarations and snap declarations

-Note that the declarations defined in the snapd interfaces can be overridden by “store assertions”, which make it possible for the snap store to alter the behaviour hardcoded in snapd; for example, a store assertion is typically used to grant auto-connection to some plugs of a specific application where this is deemed reasonable or safe (for example, auto-connecting the `camera` interface in a web-streaming application).
+The declarations defined in the snapd interfaces source code are called “base declarations” and can be overridden in the “snap declarations” in the snap store by means of “store assertions”, which make it possible for a store to alter the behaviour hardcoded in snapd; for example, a store assertion is typically used to grant auto-connection to some plugs of a specific application where this is deemed reasonable or safe (for example, auto-connecting the `camera` interface in a web-streaming application).

 The default value of the `allow-*` keys when not otherwise specified is `true` and the default value of `deny-*` keys when not otherwise specified is `false`.
-Matching `deny-*` constraints override/take precedence over `allow-*` constraints.
+Matching `deny-*` constraints override/take precedence over `allow-*` constraints specified in the same declaration.
+The order of evaluation of rules is the following (execution stops as soon as a matching rule is found, meaning that the topmost elements in this list have higher priority):

+- `deny-*` keys in plug snap-declaration rule
+- `allow-*` keys in plug snap-declaration rule
+- `deny-*` keys in slot snap-declaration rule
+- `allow-*` keys in slot snap-declaration rule
+- `deny-*` keys in plug base-declaration rule
+- `allow-*` keys in plug base-declaration rule
+- `deny-*` keys in slot base-declaration rule
+- `allow-*` keys in slot base-declaration rule

+In other words, snap-declaration (store) rules have priority over base-declaration rules; then, plug rules have priority over slot rules, and finally deny rules have priority over allow rules.

 ### allow-installation

-The `allow-installation` key is the first key that is evaluated when the snap is being installed.
+The `allow-installation` key is evaluated when the snap is being installed.
 If this evaluates to false, the snap cannot be installed if an interface plug or slot for which `allow-installation` evaluated to `false` exists in the snap.
-An example would be the `snapd-control` interface, which has in the base-declaration the static `allow-installation: false` rule for
+An example would be the `snapd-control` interface, which has in the base-declaration the static `allow-installation: false` rule for plugs:
-plugs:

     snapd-control:
       allow-installation: false